phoswald/sample-markdown/sample.md

 ```

 __Tables__ are an extension defined by GitHub Flavored Markdown.
-They also work in VS Code, dillinger and showdownjs, but __not__ in Eclipse or markdownlivepreview.
+They also work in VS Code, marked, dillinger and showdownjs, but __not__ in Eclipse or markdownlivepreview.
 If you add two spaces after each row, the layout is readable even if tables are not actually recognized.

 xx | yy | zz